OUR CONSTITUTIONAL OFFICE

 The Wyoming State Treasurer’s Office is a constitutional office mandated to complete the following duties:

 1. Agency Administration.

-As one of the five statewide elected officials, the State Treasurer responds to the needs of the citizens of Wyoming through the various programs and activities required of the office as well as through the numerous boards and commissions he serves on.
+As one of the five statewide elected officials, the State Treasurer responds to the needs of the citizens of Wyoming through the various programs and activities required of the office and through numerous boards and commissions of which he is a member.

 2. Banking and Cash Management.

 Receipts from state agencies are received, reconciled and deposited daily.
 State warrants (checks) are validated and redeemed from the bank each day.

 The Treasurer’s Office is responsible for the distribution of state and federal funds.
 Recipients of the funds are: cities, towns, counties, the University, community colleges, critical access & rural hospitals, county libraries and state agencies.

 Funds distributed include Federal Mineral Royalties, Severance Tax, Railroad Car Tax, Veteran Tax Exemptions, Native American Motor Vehicle Tax Exemptions, Taylor Grazing fees, U. S. Forest, Livestock Predatory Animal Control fees, Water Development funds, Hathaway Student Scholarship Endowment, and Excellence in Higher Education funds.

 4. Investment of State Funds.